hfyxin/pinyin_english_names/README.md

 # Pinyin English Names
 Find English names that can be read in Chinese pinyin.

+For example, the English name Luke can be spelled in Chinese pinyin Lu Ke.

 # Data Source
 Data files are in ```input_files``` folder.